b1ueb1ues/dl/wwwREADME.md

 ## stat
 - Level 80, circle node(50/50) adventurer.
 - Dojo(30/30) altar(30/30)
-- Have all facilities (include limited) (except dracolith and fafnir) in level 30.
+- Have all facilities (include limited) (include dracolith, except fafnir) in level 30.
 - Equiped level100 str 60% dragon except water unit, which use "Dragonyule Jeanne". if you don't have "Dragonyule Jeanne", water unit will lose about 4% DPS.
 - Equiped MUB 5star element weapon

 ## WP
 - Most common used WP is RR
-- Will leave comment if the WP set is not default.

 ### first WP
 - Equiped MUB level100 "Resounding Rendition".
 (Since WP is additive with Dragon, 15% str provide less than 10% damage.
 And for most character, skill damage is more than half of all damage.)